Frequently asked questions

 Rules relating to mask wearing will differ from country to country and could change as time goes on.
 Individual private spaces such as hotels and sights of interest may well also have their own rules in addition to any national requirements.
 We strongly advise to wear a mask in any situation where social distancing is not possible, and of course to follow the local guidance at all times.
 Please refer to the FCDO website for up-to-date information on national restrictions, and your travel specialist for advice relating to particular destinations at the time of booking.

-What happens if I get ill while on holiday?
+What happens if I test positive for COVID-19 while travelling?

 Will I need to quarantine when I return home from my holiday?